99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 S3 bucket ecc....
 Passwords, encrypted with KMS

 Lambda all console.log() statements are automatically sent to CloudWatch.

+You can Invoke functions with test events, also events can be shared between IAM users and be editable.

 # DynamoDB
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/60590f72-b4e5-4b77-b546-237a679894c6">